Crocodiles are found in many locations around Australia, and Cairns is no exception.

 Hartley’s Croc Tours

 Climb aboard the croc-watching cruise with Cairns’ favourite croc tour.
 The Hartley’s Crocodile Adventure Day Tour lets you search for crocs from the safety of a riverboat.
-With plenty of fun and so many
+With plenty of fun and plenty of crocs to spot in the river, this iconic attraction is the most well-visited attraction in Far North Queensland!

-Viewing crocs on a guided boat tour is a great way to experience the local wildlife.
+Viewing crocs on a guided boat tour is a great way to experience these scaly creatures!
 You will be at a safe distance from a boat.
-You will also get to learn all about the wildlife from a knowledgeable and local guide.
+You will also get to learn all about the crocs and their environment, whilst being driven around the river by a knowledgeable boat driver.